 Little did he know at the time, entering the legal profession would become his true calling.

-While his passion, energy, and drive for justice are at the forefront of what he does, Mark was able to share deeper insights from his life and career with us on the podcast that you won’t want to miss.
+While his passion, energy, and drive for justice are at the forefront of what he does, Mark was able to share deeper advice for law firm owners from his life and career with us on the podcast that you won’t want to miss.

 Here are five takeaways from our conversation with Mark Lanier: